JedEatSnax/CollegeProjects/Projects Folder/Data Structures (C++)/Undirected Graph/README.md

 ## Overview
 This project implements a simple **Graph** using an adjacency matrix in C++.
 The graph is represented as a two-dimensional vector, where each cell indicates the weight of the edge between two vertices.
 This implementation is for an **undirected** graph, meaning each edge is bidirectional.

+## Midterms Analysis
+After running the program 5 times, `printMemoryUsage()` shows an average of 3463.2 KBs peak RAM usage.
+In addition, the program was run 5 times on [JDoodle](https://www.jdoodle.com/online-compiler-c++) and was compiled and executed in an average of 1.9052 seconds.
+Lastly, the worst time complexity of the program is O(n²).
+.

 ## Code Snippet
 ```cpp
 int main() {